fyun89/RNLoginScreen/README.md

 # RNLoginScreen

 This project demonstrates a sample working login mobile application.
-The application has been tested based on iPhone X using iOS version 12.1.
+The application has been developed based on iPhone X using iOS version 12.1.

 You can see a video demo of the working app here:
 [Youtube](https://youtu.be/3kOxEjzd2Q0)